 “We engaged the communities too and you have to do all of these to be a responsible corporate citizen to deliver this but with all of the people in that space explaining to them what you want to do.
 Also on the list, the Navy and the military as well because you carrying crude, they need to be able to understand that you are not one of the bunkers, that you’re carrying a legitimate crude, and you’re going to get the required approval”.

-He said other oil firms have started to take notice and have reached out to them on how to leverage on the service and they are ready to deliver the AES, which includes the crew dehydration, the loading platforms, the vessels, and all the controls that are required within 14 to 18 months for those that want to build theirs which is very expensive and might have effect on the cost of operation.
+He said other oil firms have started to take notice and have reached out to them on how to leverage on the service and they are ready to deliver the Alternative Crude Evacuation System (AES), which includes the crew dehydration, the loading platforms, the vessels, and all the controls that are required within 14 to 18 months for those that want to build theirs which is very expensive and might have effect on the cost of operation.

 “We are also ready to collaborate, synergize and provide the same service to those that needed us to help move their products using the system, which will be a plus for all as it saves overhead cost they could have expended on building theirs”, he added.